 Proper Face Expression

-How to Make a Passport Photo With iPhone
+How to Make a Passport Photo With Your iPhone

-Now that you know how to take a passport photo with your iPhone, it’s time to act.
+Now that you know how to take a passport photo at home with your iPhone, it’s time to act.
 Of course, it’s possible to edit a photo with a built-in app, however, there is no guarantee the final image will comply with all the official requirements.
 So there is a high chance it’ll be rejected.
-How to get a perfect image without visiting Walmart or a local photo studio?
+So, how do you get a perfect image without visiting Walmart or a local photo studio?

 Use a handy app - Passport Photo & ID Maker.
-It is very easy to grasp, and allows you to take and crop photos directly on your iPhone.
+It is very easy to grasp and allows you to take and crop photos directly on your iPhone.
 There are built-in tips and a list of official requirements for each document type.
 While the app is free to use, it offers one of the largest databases.
 You can create passport photos for 130+ countries all over the world.
 What’s more, you can replace the background & clothes in your images, fix picture distortions with precision, and print your photos in a jiff with pre-made paper layouts.

 Want to make a passport photo for free?

-Follow these steps to create a passport photo with your iPhone right now:
+Follow these steps to learn how to take ID photos with your iPhone right now:

 Step 1.
 Select the ID Type